THE BOBBY COLLINS STORY

 In World Cup action against Paraguay in Sweden

-The Scots failed to impress, drawing with Yugoslavia before suffering defeats by Paraguay (where Collins scored) and France.
+The Scots failed to impress there though, drawing with Yugoslavia before suffering defeats by Paraguay (where Collins scored) and France.

 OFF TO ENGLAND